nvirm/K8Directoriino/README.md

 # K8Directoriino
 ![alt text](https://github.com/kitsun8/K8Directoriino/blob/master/screenshots/directoriino1.PNG)

 # !!
-Please note: Currently in development, some functions may/will not work!!
+Please note: Developement version, some functions do not work.!!
-- I will not upload the 1st functional version to Github, as v2 will have many breaking changes, bear with me until this is ready.
+- You're free to use this as a foundation for your project, but keep in mind that it is not complete.

 An Overwatch custom tournament/league bot for Discord
 Includes: Regular season point system, Team management, Map draft link generating, Player Competitive stats fetching and storing